 Here's an example of a print gone wrong.

 Turns out the filament I had purchased was not appropriate for this particular 3D printer.
-Why you should always start with the brand they recommend, even if it's a little more expensive.
+You should always start with the brand they recommend, even if it's a little more expensive.
 Once you're comfortable with the printer and the way it works, you can experiment.

 The good news is that filament is cheap.
 Mistakes are not expensive and are usually easy to correct.
 Don't hesitate to call your 3D printer company if problems persist.